This guide contains many new and previously undocumented features.

 You can either reboot your computer (or use a different computer), change the BIOS boot menu so that the BIOS will boot from the USB pen first and see what happens - OR - you can use an emulator like Qemu (this saves having to reboot your computer or unplug the USB drive and move it to another system) - simply press the F11 keyboard function key when running RMPrepUSB or click on the 'Test using QEMU emulator' button in RMPrepUSB to run QEMU and see if your USB drive will boot!

-Normally, Qemu does not allow BIOS sector writes (except to the MBR!) to the USB drive when it is mapped as a \\PhysicalDriveX on your computer (though no error will be reported) - i.e. any physical drive mapped by Qemu will be treated as a readonly device because Windows locks the volume.
-For this reason, if you are emulating DOS USB drives using Qemu, you may find it does not work as expected when writing files to the USB drive under DOS (once booted under Qemu) or even within grub4dos (e.g. the savedefault command does not actually save anything!).
+Normally, Qemu does not allow BIOS sector writes (except to the MBR!) to the USB drive when it is mapped as a \\PhysicalDriveX on your computer (though no error will be reported as the drive is 'snapshotted' so that any writes are temporary only and cached) - i.e. any physical drive mapped by Qemu will be treated as a read-only device because Windows locks the volume and no physical writes to the volume will occur.
+For this reason, if you are emulating DOS USB drives using Qemu, you may find it does not work as expected when writing files to the USB drive under DOS and then rebooting again (once booted under Qemu) or even within grub4dos (e.g. the savedefault command does not actually save anything!).
 If, however, you use the latest version of RMPrepUSB, writes will work as expected!
 See also Tutorial 4 for how to boot from a USB drive in a VirtualBox VM (much faster than QEMU!).

-Always test on as many different types of real hardware as you can - Qemu may not always work as expected (it will be mentioned in the Tutorial if there is a known issue with any particular setup and QEMU), but booting from real computers should work!
+Qemu may not always work as expected (it will be mentioned in the Tutorial if there is a known issue with any particular setup and QEMU), but booting from real computers should work as long as the USB drive is booted as a 'hard-disk'/USB-HDD and not as a 'USB-ZIP' or 'USB-FDD' device!

 When you press F11 in RMPrepUSB to run QEMU, you will be asked if you want to create a virtual hard disk drive - answer 0, next you will be asked how much memory to allocate to QEMU - just click on OK.
 You should now see a BIOS boot screen window appear briefly and then a window like this: